Navigation

 Events that may cause PTSD include:

 Some people are exposed to repeated traumatic events over many years or from a young age – for example, neglect or abuse.
-This may cause a type of PTSD called ‘complex PTSD’.
+This may cause a type of PTSD called ‘complex post-traumatic stress disorder (complex PTSD)’.

 There are many other events that could cause PTSD – this list doesn’t cover everything.
-If your experience isn’t covered here but you think you may have PTSD, you should seek help and support.
+If your experience isn’t covered here but you think you may have PTSD, it’s important to seek help and support.

 Symptoms of post-traumatic stress disorder